What is Honours?

 How do I get into Honours?

-Admission to the Honours program will require students to have a Bachelor degree with an average of at least 65% in their best six level-3 units and a suitable research project and an available supervisor.
+Admission to the Honours program will require students to have a Bachelor degree with an average of at least 70% in their level-3 units and a suitable research project and an available supervisor.

 Honours project booklet